mesosphere/mindthegap/README.md

 All images in the images config file must support all the requested platforms.

-The output file will be a tarball that can be seeded into a registry, or that can be untarred and used as the storage directory for a Docker registry served via `registry:2`.
+The output file will be a tarball that can be seeded into a registry, or that can be untarred and used as the storage directory for an OCI registry served via `registry:2`.

 #### Pushing an image bundle

+***This command is deprecated - see [Pushing a bundle](#pushing-a-bundle-supports-both-image-or-helm-chart)***

 ```shell
 mindthegap push image-bundle --image-bundle <path/to/images.tar> \